Conflicting court rulings give ray of hope for religious rejecters of conscription

 Lee is among one of the 18,700 “conscientious objectors” in South Korea who have gone to jail for refusing to serve in the armed forces on the grounds of freedom of thought, conscience or religion since military service became compulsory for all able-bodied men during the 1950-53 Korean War.
 In a country still technically at war with North Korea, those who reject conscription have so far found little hope of leniency in a court.

 Just like Lee, they have been uniformly sentenced to 18 months in prison.
 Their plea for alternative ways to serve the country has repeatedly been nixed by the court and the government, as well as a majority of the public.

 But some see a ray of hope that South Korea may be finally thawing to those who would rather choose to go to prison than raise arms.

 Their hope is that the Constitutional Court, currently reviewing the issue for the third time, may deliver a groundbreaking ruling in favor of those like Lee, reflecting the change of legal perceptions evidenced by nine acquittals at lower courts this year alone.
+A persistent controversy